Google Search: "Hummingbird" search algorithm upgrade

 In 2013, Google significantly upgraded its search algorithm with "Hummingbird".
 Its name was derived from the speed and accuracy of the hummingbird.
 The change was announced on September 26, 2013, having already been in use for a month.
 "Hummingbird" places greater emphasis on natural language queries, considering context and meaning over individual keywords.
 It also looks deeper at content on individual pages of a website, with improved ability to lead users directly to the most appropriate page rather than just a website's homepage.
 The upgrade marked the most significant change to Google search in years, with more "human" search interactions and a much heavier focus on conversation and meaning.
 Thus, web developers and writers were encouraged to optimize their sites with natural writing rather than forced keywords, and make effective use of technical web development for on-site navigation.

 Search results quality

 In 2023, drawing on internal Google documents disclosed as part of the United States v.
 Google LLC (2020) antitrust case, technology reporters claimed that Google Search was "bloated and overmonetized" and that the "semantic matching" of search queries put advertising profits before quality.
 Wired withdrew Megan Gray's piece after Google complained about alleged inaccuracies, while the author reiterated that «As stated in court, "A goal of Project Mercury was to increase commercial queries"».

 In March 2024, Google announced a significant update to its core search algorithm and spam targeting, which is expected to wipe out 40 percent of all spam results.
 On March 20th, it was confirmed that the roll out of the spam update was complete.

+2024 documentation leak

+In March 2024, an automated code agent operated by Google inadvertently committed internal documentation to a public-facing GitHub repository: they would remain publicly accessible for two months before being removed from the repository by Google, though the documents had already been archived by that point.
+The documentation outlined several attributes used by the Content Warehouse API, though they did not include source code, the exact weights given to the attributes, or whether the attribute was being currently used or had been deprecated.
+Despite this, the documentation did include more specific information on how Google used click-based metrics for displaying search results (which had been confirmed during the United States v.
+Google antitrust trial), as well as previously undisclosed attributes relating to Chrome browser data.
+Google confirmed the documents' authenticity on May 29, 2024.